 Survivor, Smiler, Songwriter.

-From lacking the strength to sing to performing in front of millions of people on Season 20 of NBC’s The Voice, Andrew Marshall has experienced more than most at the age of twenty-three.
+From lacking the strength to sing to performing in front of millions of people on Season 20 of NBC’s The Voice, Andrew Marshall has experienced more than most at the age of twenty-six.

 Marshall’s world turned upside down in high school when he was diagnosed with Acute Lymphoblastic Leukemia at the age of sixteen.
 While his classmates attended classes each day, Andrew found himself staring out of a hospital window in Boston just wishing to be a normal kid again.